Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

-Next, we define the (not necessarily symmetric) self-interest variation (in antagonistic play).
-Again, although the self-interest utility function seems more natural for cumulative games, the possiblity of indifference situations requires extra care.
+Next, we define the, not necessarily symmetric, self-interest variation (in antagonistic play).
+Again, although the self-interest utility function is a more natural model in situations where the players do not directly compete eachother, the possiblity of indifference situations requires extra care.
 The outcome is succinctly represented by a $2\times 2$ matrix, because, similar to Definition~\ref{def:outSgen}, it is important to distinguish `who is the current player?'.

-\begin{definition}[Outcome, Self-interest, Antagonistic] Consider a ruleset $\s$ in a self-interest Cumulative Subtraction game, under antagonistic play.
-The self-interest outcome of a heap of size $x$, for $p\in\{1,2\}$, is $o_\si(x,p)=(0,0)$ if $\s(x,p)=\emptyset$, and otherwise
+\begin{definition}[Outcome Self-interest Antagonistic] Consider an instance of {\sc Self-interest Cumulative Subtraction} under antagonistic play.
+The self-interest outcome of a heap of size $x$ is the matrix